askiiart/better-commands-rs/README.md

 # better-commands

-A better way of running commands.
+A better way of running commands - get stdout and stderr together, in order with timestamps, while easily running code as the command runs line-by-line.

-`better-commands` allows you to run commands with both `stdout` and `stderr` properly, with command duration and timestamps for each line built-in.

 ## TODO